stashapp/Stash-Docs/docs/Add-ons/Scripts.md

 ---

-Scripts are standalone programs that can interact with stash either through graphql queries or by directly editing stash's database/files.
+Scripts are standalone programs that can interact with stash either through graphql queries, custom Javascript or by directly editing Stash database/files.

 To install a script follow the script's install instructions.

-Scripts are separated into 2 sections:
+Scripts are separated into 2 sections [Official](#official) and [Third-party](#third-party).

 ---